dagle/galore/README.md

 By default, galore tries to read values from the notmuch config file.
-You can also override options by passing values to setup, look in config.lua for default values. (will be documented in the future)
+You can also override options by passing values to setup, look in config.lua for default values (will be documented in the future).

 ### Telescope
 Galore exports the following telescope functions (require 'galore.telescope' to use them)